 The database comes with a built-in continuous backup that gives us the capability to restore your database from any point in time for 14 days (7 days for Economy service).

-A customized backup schedule with an even longer retention is available at extra cost.
+A customized backup schedule with longer retention is available upon request and adapted to the preference of each client.

 Where is the data stored?